Griezmann should be worried: Braithwaite a better fit for Barcelona attack right now | Goal.com

 Braithwaite, by contrast, impressed with his running off the ball, which created space for the likes of Arturo Vidal and Frenkie de Jong to exploit, while he also carried a serious goal threat – unlike Griezmann.

-Indeed, it was the Dane who doubled Barca's advantage, after Vidal had opened the scoring in Palma with a fine header from a Jordi Alba cross just 65 seconds into the game.
+Indeed, it was the Dane who doubled Barca's advantage with his first goal for the club, after Vidal had opened the scoring in Palma with a fine header from a Jordi Alba cross just 65 seconds into the game.

 Braithwaite's finish was emphatic, the former Leganes striker firing home in the 37th minute, after Lionel Messi had bravely nodded the ball into his path.